 Our thanks to Geraldine Joaquim for this article.

 Geraldine Joaquim is a clinical hypnotherapist and psychotherapist, holding the Diploma in Solution Focused Hypnotherapy and the Hypnotherapy Practitioner Diploma, considered the ‘gold standard’ in hypnotherapy training.
 She specialises in stress management, moving people from feeling overwhelmed, anxious, guilty or not good enough to being confident in their abilities, better decision makers with a more relaxed approach and positive outlook.
 She regularly contributes to various media outlets including working on a BBC2 programme (How to Break into the Elite), BBC5Live, BBC News, BBC World Service, Men’s Health, Daily Mail, The Guardian, Metro, HR News, Huffpost, Glassdoor.
 She is also a TEDx speaker and author.

-Parental Choice work with business to help support their employees’ wellbeing.
+Your Employee Care work with businesses to help support their employees’ wellbeing.
 Our wellbeing programmes are suited to businesses of all sizes.
 The programmes include advice and information, virtual presentations, podcasts and video content.

 To find out how we can help your business get in touch with the team on 020 8979 6453 or email firstname.lastname@example.org